lipichandrakar/lipichandrakar/README.md

 # 👩‍💻 Lipi Chandrakar

-Welcome to my GitHub profile!
-I specialize in **data analysis**, **machine learning**, and building data-driven solutions.
-My passion lies in transforming raw data into actionable insights and creating predictive models that empower better decision-making.
+Welcome to my GitHub!
+My specialty lies in data analysis, machine learning, and the development of data-driven solutions.
+Passionate about converting raw data to useful insights and creating predictive models to aid better decision-making.

 ---